 This section describes the assumptions made for each initiative and the results of the sketch planning analysis.
-Tables 3 and 4 summarize how the projected performance of the initiatives in 2040 compares to the 2040 CLRP with respect to the regional challenges and the quantitative MOEs (as a percentage change from the CLRP's performance), respectively.
+Tables 5 and 6 summarize how the performance of the initiatives in 2040 compares in relation to the 2040 CLRP on the regional challenges and the quantitative MOEs (as a percentage change from the CLRP's performance), respectively.

-Following these summary tables, this section includes a description of each initiative, beginning with the text of what the task force and TPB voted to include as components of that initiative, followed by a snapshot of the assumptions related to transportation, land-use, and other policies (Appendix C contains more detailed description of the assumptions for each initiative).
+Following these summary tables, this section includes a description of each initiative, beginning with the text of what the task force and TPB voted to include as components in that initiative, followed by a snapshot of the assumptions related to transportation, land-use, and other policies.
+(See Appendix C for a more detailed description of the assumptions for each initiative).
 Each section presents that initiative's performance on the regional challenges and the quantitative MOEs.

-The Overall Findings by Challenge chapter of the report provides a challenge-by-challenge discussion of how the initiatives perform relative to each other.
+See this report's later section on the Challenges results for a challenge-by-challenge discussion of how the initiatives perform relative to each other.

-The purple-colored tables in this report (Table 3 and other challenge-specific tables) show how each initiative performs with respect to the regional challenges, as compared to the baseline performance of the CLRP in the year 2040.
+The purple tables in this report show how each initiative performs on the regional challenges, as compared to the baseline performance of the CLRP in the year 2040.
 The table scores reflect assessments of the relative contributions of each initiative to addressing the challenges.
+If an initiative scores as "high" on a given challenge, that score does not mean that the initiative is the best the region can do on the challenge.
+Rather, a "high" score means that the initiative performs against the CLRP considerably better (often an order of magnitude better) than those scoring "medium," which scored better than those scoring "low."
+Those scoring "neutral" may have some benefit, but the benefit is too small to reveal itself at the regional scale.
+The study team also sometimes used "neutral" where the effects of the initiative were indeterminate, as when multiple factors pushed in different directions on the challenge.
+"Negative" scores indicate where the study team determined that the initiative would perform worse than the CLRP on the given challenge.
 These assessments are reflective of a combination of quantitative analyses and expert judgment based on the challenges as defined by the task force.
-It is important to recognize that changes to the assumptions made for the initiatives or more detailed levels of analysis could yield different assessments.
-The different qualitative scores are described below.
+It is important to recognize that changes to the assumptions made for the initiatives or more detailed levels of analysis could result changes to these assessments.

-- If an initiative scores as "high" on a given challenge, that score does not indicate that the initiative is the best the region can do on the challenge.
-Rather, a "high" score implies that the initiative performs against the CLRP considerably better (often an order of magnitude better) than those scoring "medium," which perform better than those scoring "low." - The "neutral" scores may indicate some benefit or shortfall, but the impacts are difficult to quantify at the regional scale.
-The study team also sometimes used the "neutral" rating for cases in which the effects of the initiative were indeterminate, as when multiple factors pushed in different directions on the challenge. - "Negative" scores indicate that the initiative would perform worse than the CLRP on the given challenge.

-The blue-colored tables in this report (Table 4 and other initiative-specific tables) show how each initiative performs on the selected MOEs, as compared to the baseline performance of the CLRP in the year 2040.
-Results for initiatives that perform particularly well for a specific MOE compared to the CLRP are highlighted with a bright green background color, and results that indicate a good performance but not quite as strong are highlighted with a pale green background color.
-MOE results for initiatives which perform negatively compared to the CLRP are highlighted with an orange background color.
+The blue tables in this report (Table 5 and other initiative-specific tables) show how each initiative performs on the selected MOEs, as compared to the baseline performance of the CLRP in the year 2040.
+Results for initiatives that performed particularly well on an MOE compared to the CLRP are highlighted with a bright green background color, and results which performed well but not as strongly are highlighted with a pale green background color.
+Results for initiatives which performed negatively compared to the CLRP are highlighted with an orange background color.